MarkRWatts/MicroServer/README.md

 If you're installing plain Linux, my prefered route for booting is to stick `/boot` onto the SD card, `/` and other filesystems on the SSD in the optical bay, then configure an mdadm RAID with the other disks.
 Dealers choice as to how you carve that up

 # TrueNAS
-> [!WARNING]
+> [!CAUTION]
 > This install will WIPE all of your disks.
 You have been warned.

 I used TrueNAS Scale 25.10.0.

 1. Download the ISO and burn it to a USB stick with your choice of software.
 I used [Balena Etcher](https://etcher.balena.io/)
 2. Boot the MicroServer from the USB stick.
 NB: If it's a USB 3.0 stick, use the blue ports on the rear.
 All the black ones are USB 2.0
+> [!WARNING]
-> **I'm going to do an unsupported install of the OS using a 16GB filesystem on the SSD as I want to use the rest of it for apps.**
+> I'm going to do an unsupported install of the OS using a 16GB filesystem on the SSD as I want to use the rest of it for apps.
 3. If you have access to the iLO HTML5 console use that to do the install, otherwise use a standard KVM.
 4. Select “Shell” from the Console Setup menu.
 5. Execute the following command to modify the in-memory installer script: